enmanuelmag/iaflow/README.md

 > If you use `notify-function` and you specify email maybe this will add a delay to the training process.
 To avoid this you can use another methods more faster like discord webhooks or telegram message or instead use the key `frequency_epoch` on the `params_notifier` reduce the rate of notifications.

+## FAQs

+If you have any question find a bug or feedback, please contact me with a email to [enmanuelmag@cardor.dev](mailto:enmanuelmag@cardor.dev)

 Made with ❤️ by [Enmanuel Magallanes](https://cardor.dev)